 Prior to joining the hotel, Marasco has led award winning sales teams at other properties from such brands as Hilton, Lowes, and Ritz-Carlton.
 Gino believes in the power of a strong team and is skilled in maximizing talent.

-Marasco is currently a member of the Visit Orlando Citywide Task Force Committee and he has previously served the Atlanta Convention and Visitor Bureau and as Vice President of Greene County Tourism.
-He holds degrees in business administration and political science from the University of Central Florida.
+Marasco is currently a member of the Visit Orlando Hotel Sales and Marketing Committee and he has previously served on the Atlanta Convention and Visitor Bureau.
+He holds degrees in business administration and political science from the University of Central Florida, and is currently enrolled at Florida State University working towards his Master’s degree in Business Administration.

 Ed DiAntonio is the director of catering and convention services at the Walt Disney World Swan and Dolphin Hotel.

-In his role, DiAntonio is responsible for overseeing both the catering and convention services operations for the 2,265-room property which offers more than 329,000 square feet of meeting space.
+In his role, DiAntonio is responsible for overseeing both the catering and convention services operations for the 2,270-room property which offers more than 331,000 square feet of meeting space.

 Previously, DiAntonio was director of catering for the resort, where he was consistently recognized for his achievements and expertise within the industry.
 He was elected to sit on the National Association of Catering Executives (NACE) National Board, is a past president of the NACE Orlando Chapter and was awarded Caterer of the Year for the chapter in 2005, 2006 and 2008.
 In 2008, he was also selected as NACE’s National Caterer of the Year.